 - The physical dimensions of this device are larger than the thermistor.

-- It used in different industries to find the temperature of machines.
+- It is used in different industries to find the temperature of machines.

 - Its hysteresis effect is less.